How to Ace Your MBA Interview: With Prep Questions & Answers

 7. Practice, Practice, Practice

-Ask friends, trusted colleagues, or family members to conduct a mock interview with you.
+Ask an admissions coach, friends, trusted colleagues, or even family members to conduct a mock interview with you.
 Pretend it's the real thing; don’t break character.
-Ask for honest feedback about your pace and clarity, and repeat this many times.
+Ask for honest feedback about your pace and clarity, and repeat.

 8. Be Personable

-This one sounds obvious too, but make a connection with your interview.
+This one sounds obvious too, but make a connection with your interviewer if possible.
 It can go a long way.
 When you're done, genuinely thank them for their time, and reiterate your interest in their MBA program.
-Remember: your interviewer was very likely once in your shoes.
-They're thinking: Is this someone who I'd be proud to work with, or call a fellow alum?
-Give them a reason to answer "Yes."
+Remember, your interviewer was very likely once in your shoes.
+They remember the nerves and the desire to make a good impression.
+Give them a reason to be on your team.

-All right, now we've come to the practice questions sections.
-Here are some common MBA interview questions.
-This list isn't comprehensive, but it will give you an idea of what you can expect.
+All right, now that you’re familiar with tips and strategies to conquer MBA interviews, it’s time to prep you with some common MBA interview questions.
+Here are some sample MBA interview questions – this list isn't comprehensive, but it will give you an idea of what you can expect.

 Getting to Know You